(Previously known as the STEPS Program)

-Here are the answers to some of the questions people ask about the English Department’s STEPS program.
+Here are the answers to some of the questions people ask about the English Department’s INTRODUCTORY COLLEGE READING AND WRITING I (072) program.
 If you have questions that are not answered here, please call the Arts & Humanities Division at 425-564-2341 and ask for the English Department Chair.

-- I have a friend who also placed in STEPS.
+I have a friend who also placed in 072.
 I read and write much better than my friend does.
 How can we both be in the same class?

 Reading and writing are taught together.
 You will read articles, stories, and perhaps even a novel.
 You and your classmates will discuss what you’ve read, and you’ll write about it.